Designing a Shared Use, Incubator, or Commissary Kitchen

 • How will you comply with safety and fire regulations for exits?

-Planning the Layout of Your Kitchen
+Planning the Layout of Your Shared Kitchen

 Professional kitchen designers will be able to advise you on the following questions: